gregurco/jobeet-tutorial/docs/days/day-12.md

 + <a href="{{ path('admin.affiliate.activate', {id: affiliate.id}) }}" class="btn btn-default">Activate</a>
 ```

-The page should looks like that:
+The page should look like that:

 ![Admin: affiliates list](../files/images/screenshot_27.png)